Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/UtilityNetwork/PerformValveIsolationTrace/readme.md

 4. Create `UtilityTraceParameters` with `UtilityTraceType.Isolation` and a starting location from a given asset type and global ID.
 5. Get a default `UtilityTraceConfiguration` from a given tier in a domain network to set `UtilityTraceParameters.TraceConfiguration`.
 6. Add a `GraphicsOverlay` with a `Graphic` that represents this starting location; and another `GraphicsOverlay` for filter barriers.
-7. Populate the choice list for the 'Filter Barrier: Category exists' from `UtilityNetworkDefinition.Categories`.Add commentMore actions
+7. Populate the choice list for the 'Filter Barrier: Category exists' from `UtilityNetworkDefinition.Categories`.
 8. When the MapView is tapped, identify which features are at the tap location and add a `Graphic` that represents a filter barrier.
 9. Create a `UtilityElement` for the identified feature and add this `UtilityElement` to a collection of filter barriers.
       * If the element is a junction with more than one terminal, display a terminal picker.
 Then set the junction's `Terminal` property with the selected terminal.